Install Slackware ARM Linux On The Raspberry Pi

 Now you'll see the next screen and this is where you'll start to configure your system and install Slackware ARM Linux.

 Setting the system date & time

 IMPORTANT! : Before you do anything else, you need to set the correct time and date on the Linux system.
 This is done with the 'date' command using the following format:

 The month (MM), day (DD), hour (HH), and minute (mm) values are always specified in 2 digits and have a leading zero '0' when applicable.
 The time is always specified as the 24 hour clock.
-The year (YYYY) value is always specified by 4 digits.
+The year (YYYY) is always specified with 4 digits.

 Configuring the NIC for Slackware ARM installation [optional]

 You will require access to the network or the Internet (for example: if you wish to perform a remote installation) so you may want to setup the network interface card at this point.
 If not, you can safely skip this procedure and continue from the 'Information on available drives' section.

 Before you can start configuring your NIC, you're going to need 2 pieces of information. • The IP address of your internet gateway • The IP address you want to assign to your Raspberry Pi

 Assuming you have the correct network information required to setup your NIC, you are now going to type the following command:

 ifconfig is a command line tool used to configure a network interface in Linux. eth0 (that's a ZERO on the end and not an "O" as in Orange) is the identity of the Ethernet interface on the Raspberry Pi. <Raspberry Pi IP address> is the IP address you want to assign to your Raspberry Pi. netmask 255.255.255.0 denotes the network mask which decides the potential size of your network. up is the flag which enables the Ethernet card and makes it ready to send and receive data.